ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR009-domain-event-notifications.md

 ## Context

-A library like MediatR performs assembly scanning for commands, queries, and notification handlers.
-It enables dispatching events, one aggregate indirectly communicating with another aggregate, around the observer pattern: (1) clients, command handlers, publish a domain event, (2) MediatR looks up subscribers, (3) MediatR constructor injects any dependencies into the handler class, (4) MediatR executing its handler method.
+A library such as MediatR performs assembly scanning for commands, queries, and notification handlers.
+This enables dispatching events, one aggregate indirectly communicating with another, around the observer pattern: (1) command handlers, publish a domain event, (2) MediatR looks up subscribers, (3) MediatR constructor injects dependencies into a new handler instance, (4) MediatR executes its handler method.

+Think of each aggregate as a "micro-service" and message passing as in-process communication between two "services".

 ## Decision

-With F#, we shy away from assembly scanning and dependency injection frameworks.
+With F#, we want to avoid assembly scanning and dependency injection frameworks.
-Instead, published events may be statically dispatched based on type.
-A first go at such implement, with MediatR in mind, might be as follows:
+Instead, published an event may be done by statically dispatching based on type.
+A first go at such implementation, with MediatR in mind, might be as follows:

 ```fsharp
 module Notification =